 It’s unreasonable to expect people to grasp the depth of what you know before they even know who you are or what you do.

 Even if they know something about your modality, most people are not thinking about transformation.
 They cannot know before they meet you whether there is even hope that they can go where they think they want to go … let alone what else is possible for them.
-Practitioners often tell me it takes 5 to 8 FIs before people start to “get it.”
+Practitioners often tell me it takes 5 to 8 Functional Integration sessiions before their clients start to “get it.”

 The irony is that as soon as people become clients, we show up exactly as the person most folks hope we will be when we first meet them!